anandprabhakar0507/html-handbook/10-Tables.md

 - `tbody`
 - `tfoot`

-They wrap the `tr` tags to clearly define the difference sections of the table.
-Here's an example usage:
+They wrap the `tr` tags to clearly define the different sections of the table.
+Here's an example:

 ```html
 <table>